 For an extra $10/month, T-Mobile will sell you an upgrade to T-Mobile ONE Plus which includes faster international data.
 If you’re a frequent traveler and heavy data user, you’ll want to pay the upcharge.

-That Brings Me to the Costs: Project Fi vs TMobile Prices
+That Brings Me to the Costs: Google Fi vs TMobile Prices

 If you add a family member to the same plan, each additional line is only a $15 base fee, so you’ll get a small savings.